-We regularly provide on-site VBA consulting for organizations located near our Canton, Michigan office, including:
+On-site consulting is available for organizations near our Ann Arbor, Michigan office, including:

 Our VBA consulting process is designed to be fast, clear, and effective.
 We focus on understanding your workflow, building a reliable solution, and supporting your team as it moves into daily use.